-In this post, you’ll learn what it takes to build a successful influencer strategy to authentically promote your products and services to your target audience.
-After all, recent studies suggest that influencer campaigns can earn as much as $5.78 for every $1 spent on average – making it a successful tactic for many brands.
+In this post, you’ll learn what it takes to build a successful influencer strategy in 2024 to authentically promote your products and services to your target audience.
+After all, influencer marketing is set to be worth $22.2 billion in 2025 – making it a worthwhile investment for many brands.

 Ready to learn more?
 Let’s dive in.